Dkendal/aruspex/README.md

 **This readme refers to master, please check the readme for your release.**

 ## Example
-Given a map of Australia, find some colouring of teritories, such that no adjacent territory has the same colour, while minizing the number of colours used.
+Given a map of Australia, find some colouring of teritories, such that no adjacent territory has the same colour.

 ![](http://australia.pppst.com/Australia_map_regions.gif)